Q:

 (1) Structural design

-The double-layer structure design of the double-layer tank makes it more resistant to leakage and suitable for storing perishable materials.
-The outer material of the jacket tank is usually plastic or composite material, and its anti-leakage ability is relatively poor, but in some special occasions, the design of the jacket can make up for this defect.
+The double-layer structure design of the double-layer tank makes it greater resistant to leakage and suitable to storing perishable materials.
+The outer material of the jacket tank is usually plastic or composite material, and its anti-leakage ability is relatively poor, however in some special occasions, the design of the jacket is able to make up to this defect.
+(4) Maintenance and recovery

-The difference between double-layer tank and jacket tank is mainly reflected in the structural design, temperature control ability, anti-leakage ability and maintenance and recovery.
-The choice of equipment needs to be determined according to the specific process requirements.
-If you need to store high temperature and high leakage requirements, double tank is a better choice; if you need to accurately control the temperature of the internal medium, the jacket tank is more suitable.
+The structural design of the double-layer tank is relatively fixed, and the maintenance is relatively troublesome, especially if the internal equipment needs to be replaced, the entire double-layer tank needs to be disassembled.
+The outer design of the jacket tank is recyclable, the outer material is able to be recycled and reused, and the maintenance is greater convenient.
+Makes sense, right?.
+The difference between double-layer tank and jacket tank is mainly reflected in the structural design, temperature manage ability, anti-leakage ability and maintenance and recovery.
+And The choice of equipment needs to be determined according to the specific process standards.
+If you need to store high temperature and high leakage standards, double tank is a better choice; if you need to accurately manage the temperature of the internal medium, the jacket tank is greater suitable.
 The recyclability and maintenance flexibility of jacketed tanks make them advantageous in certain applications.

 Get a Free Quote